Solarstone: Radio shows

 The Deep Blue Radioshow was produced by Rich Mowatt, the first episode of which was released on 19 May 2005.
 The first show featured a 30minute Woody van Eyden Guestmix and was nearly 2hrs long.
 The final episode of Deep Blue Radio Show was 116 DJd by Robbie Nelson and was released on 10 July 2008.

 Rich Mowatt and Robbie Nelson later produced the Solaris International Radio Show, beginning in 2004, which was distributed through various online channels.
 In the early years, the programme appeared irregularly and was a mix of interviews and new music.
 From December 2006 (Episode 33) it appeared as a weekly, two-hour podcast.
 The show was reduced to a 1hr show in episode 294.
 Solaris International was hosted on alternate weeks by Nelson and Mowatt and included new tracks and remixes, a half-hour guest DJ mix, and at least one classic trance track from the late 1990s or early 2000s.
 The final episode was number 465 which was released on 18 August 2015.

 On 2 September 2015, Solarstone launched the first episode of his new radio show Pure Trance Radio.
 Episode 100 was broadcast on 9 August 2017, live from the A State of Trance Studio in Amsterdam.
 The show is released on various platforms.
 All episodes of the show are presented by Solarstone.

-Solarstone launched The Morning Show on 2 November 2020, streamed live on weekdays at his Twitch channel, features include the Coffee Break and the subscriber-requested Kickstarter.
+Solarstone launched The Morning Show on 2 November 2020, streamed live on weekdays on his Twitch channel; features include the Coffee Break and the subscriber-requested Kickstarter.